AdvaniaSE/PowerShellFundamentals/04. Commands and Methods/Detailed.md

 ## Lab 04.
 Detailed - Commands and Methods

-- List Commands on the Computer
+- List all commands on your Computer

 ```Powershell
 Get-Command